-Information systems can be classified the specific organizational function they serve, as well as organizational level.
+Information systems can be classified by the specific organizational function they serve, as well as by organizational level.
 We now describe typical information systems that support each of the major business functions and provide examples of functional applications for each organizational level.

 SALES AND MARKETING SYSTEMS

 The sales and marketing function is responsible for selling the organization’s product or service.
 Marketing is concerned with identifying the customers for the firm’s products or services, determining what they need or want, planning and developing products and services to meet their needs, and advertising and promoting these products and services.
 Sales is concerned with contacting customers, selling the products and services, taking orders, and following up on sales.
 Sales and marketing information systems support these activities.

 The manufacturing and production function is responsible for actually producing the firm’s goods and services.
 Manufacturing and production systems deal with the planning, development, and maintenance of production facilities; the establishment of production goals; the acquisition, storage, and availability of production materials; and the scheduling of equipment, facilities, materials, and labour required to fashion finished products.
 Manufacturing and production information systems support these activities.